To receive occasional news and updates about this program, please Click Here.

 Professionals Week is an intensive immersion in the professional theater.
 Fellows will attend performances, participate in seminars and workshops with prominent industry professionals, and participate in discussions designed to prepare you for the demands and expectations of the field.

-The four Fellows collectively serve as the artistic leaders of the Hangar’s Lab Company, a non-Equity company comprised of college students in acting, directing, playwriting and choreography in residence at the Cherry Art Space.
+Late May-Late July: The four Fellows serve as the artistic leaders of the Hangar’s Lab Company, a non-Equity company comprised of college students in acting, directing, playwriting and choreography in residence at the Cherry Arts.
 Working with the support, counsel and guidance of the Hangar artistic staff, the four directors are responsible for selecting, designing, casting and producing the entire Wedge (second stage) season at the Cherry.
-Fellows direct both a show for Young Audiences and a play of their choice in the Wedge series (approved by Hangar staff), as well as serve as the producer of one rotation.
-In addition, fellows will have an opportunity to curate and direct an evening of cabaret performances.
+Fellows direct a show for Young Audiences and a play of their choice in the Wedge (approved by staff), as well as serve as producer of one rotation.
+In addition, fellows will have an opportunity to direct an evening of cabaret performances.
 Fellows meet regularly with the artistic director, and also interact with the administrative staff and board to receive deeper insight into budgets, programs, fundraising, and community engagement.